HandsOnDataViz/book/docs/HandsOnDataViz.md

 If any problems arise, see the [Fix Common Mistakes](fix.html) section of the appendix.

-TODO DISCUSS with Amelia: Steps A-B-C-D are nearly identical to those in the prior section, but the links and screenshots are different.
-I’m fine with repeating this material because it might confuse some readers if we told them to “go do ABCD above but use different links.”
-OK with you?

 #### A) Copy the GitHub template and publish your version with GitHub Pages

 1. Open the [GitHub code